Touchstone

 Photo: Clara Ueland

-A graduate of the Guild for Spiritual Guidance and of the C. G. Jung Institute Zurich, Penelope is a spiritual guide and Jungian analyst with a private practice in Washington, DC and Round Hill, Virginia.
-In addition to offering one-on-one spiritual guidance and analysis, Penelope welcomes opportunities to give presentations and workshops to groups in the USA and aboard.
-She offers lectures, experiential seminars, and exams twice a year to students at the International School of Analytical Psychology Zurich, Switzerland, where she is a Training Analyst.
+A graduate of Harvard, the Guild for Spiritual Guidance and the C. G. Jung Institute Zurich, Penelope is a counselor and spiritual guide, Jungian analyst and supervisor, with a private practice in Round Hill, Virginia.
+In addition to working individually with those who seek counseling, spiritual guidance, Jungian analysis, and supervision, Penelope welcomes opportunities to lead small groups and experiential workshops in the USA and abroad.

 Raymond C. Ewing